I am having another life crisis after looking at that Vermont position.

 a gathering

-tuesday we had a scrumptuous gathering.
+1tuesday we had a scrumptuous gathering.
 15 people gathered around good food and passionate ideas. two men from baltimore's united workers

 came to our home to share their stories and the stories of the struggles faced by low wage and temp workers from baltimore to egypt. the conversation and questions were both troubling and inspiring. i hope that something good will come out of it. both for the united workers and for our guests and ourselves.